GeoTecINIT/nativescript-task-dispatcher/README.md

 - **Task schedulers:** These are completely transparent to the user of the plugin, right now there are two schedulers and another three planned:
   - _Immediate tasks scheduler (Android/iOS):_ in charge of running tasks that have to run a task immediately, with zero delay.
 This scheduler is in charge of running tasks whose execution has been triggered by another task.
   - _> 1 minute tasks scheduler (Android only):_ An alarm-based task scheduler.
 In charge of running tasks whose execution window falls in a minute or more in the future.
-  - _(Planned) < 1 minute tasks scheduler (Android only):_ A background service-based tasks scheduler.
+  - _**(Planned)** < 1 minute tasks scheduler (Android only):_ A background service-based tasks scheduler.
 That will be in charge of running time-critical tasks that need to run bellow a 1 minute period (e.g. tasks running every 15 seconds)
-  - _(Planned) Delayed tasks scheduler (iOS only):_ Will allow running time-triggered tasks in iOS.
+  - _**(Planned)** Delayed tasks scheduler (iOS only):_ Will allow running time-triggered tasks in iOS.
 We cannot make any promises about its time accuracy or its possibilities.
-We are still studying now to implement it (**PRs are welcome!**)
+We are still studying how to implement this (**PRs are welcome!**)
-  - _(Planned) Event-driven tasks scheduler (Android/iOS):_ Two implementations, identical functionality.
+  - _**(Planned)** Event-driven tasks scheduler (Android/iOS):_ Two implementations, identical functionality.
 Will reliably run tasks triggered by external events in the background (e.g. a change in the activity of the user, a server-sent event, a system event, etc.).
 A basic multi-platform version of this scheduler is already running but can only execute tasks reliably when the app is visible to the user or another scheduler is already running.

 To illustrate how the three aforementioned components link together, let's present the following simple (yet relatively complex) use case.
 Let's say that we want to wake-up our app every minute.
 To run a dummy task, collect the battery level of the device and log the task execution.
 In parallel, we want to follow the same workflow but with a task that collects user location, another task which collects battery level and finally another tasks that logs the execution of the whole pipeline branch.
 The following figure depicts the whole process: